x5gtrn/hashnode-daisuke.masuda.tokyo/cmh9tqdv3000002l5cnj27ile.md

 * **Cost optimisation:** For low‑volume use cases the free tier of AWS EC2 may be cheaper than subscription fees.

-* **Scalability:** With EKS or autoscaling EC2 groups you can scale workers based on load.
+* **Scalability:** With EKS or autoscaling EC2 groups you can scale workers based on the load.

 ### Considerations and prerequisites